 - Perfect for breakfast, dinner or side dish

-Should you give these vegan hash browns a try, please leave a comment and rating below and don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I would love to see your potato fritters! 🙂
+Should you give these vegan hash browns a try, please leave a comment and rating below and don’t forget to tag me in your Instagram or Facebook post with @elavegan #elavegan because I would love to see your potato fritters!

 Do you love crispy finger-food?
-Then make sure to also check out my other delicious vegan snacks:
+Then make sure to also check out my other delicious gluten-free, vegan snacks:

 - Crispy Polenta Fries